-The Centre for Public and Contextual Theology focuses on research in areas such as faiths and culture, theory and praxis in public and contextual theology, religion and society, and scripture and social ethics.
+The Centre for Public and Contextual Theology focuses on areas such as faiths and culture, theory and praxis in public and contextual theology, religion and society, and scripture and social ethics.
 For example, the centre is collaborating with CSU’s Centre for Islamic Studies and Civilisation to research areas such as religious instruction in schools and the prevalence of Islamophobia.

 Create a better future

 If you have an idea that will push the boundaries of knowledge forward and help create a world worth living in, CSU is the place to explore it.
 Our broad range of Higher Degrees by Research allow you to explore your area of interest, while backed by expert academics, industry links and dedicated support staff.